OOPS-Studio/CanvasTextInput/README.md

 To do so, simply set `highlightAllTextWhenSelected` to `true`.
 This can be done directly (`nameOfTextInput.highlightAllTextWhenSelected = true;`) or via the styling object.
 Again, the choice is yours.

 When set to true it will cause all text inside to be highlighted when the user clicks inside the Canvas Text Input.
-When set to false it will cause a insert bar to appear instead.
+When set to false it will cause an insert bar to appear instead.
 Default is `false`.

 # Full documentation